dduyg/alchemy-of-souls/data/README.md

-# The dataset
+## The finished dataset alchemyofsoulsquotes.csv
-- The original raw data scraped as English Subtitles (`.srt`) for Alchemy of Souls, per episode accessible in `raw-data`.
-- Cleaned the raw English subtitles data into `alchemyofsoulsquotes.csv` dataset.

-### alchemyofsoulsquotes.csv
 | variable  | type    | description                    |
 |-----------|---------|--------------------------------|
 | text      | string  | Lines spoken in the scene      |